its-likeli-jeff/CompML/README.md

 Note that the various scripts are not at all optimized or well-commented.
 There are approximately 6 years of iterative, lazy hacks to get the data, set it up, analyze it, and build DFS teams from that information, which I have boiled down to a consumable size for a 1.5 hour workshop.

 Further note, the models that we end up using are certainly non-optimal in terms of their predictions, even under the constraint of only having our sourced data...but they are nice out-of-the-box methods to illustrate the general goal, without having to worry about tuning lots of things and tracking the potential for overfitting.
-AKA, don't expect to take this code and crush DFS competitons out of the gate
+AKA, don't expect to take this code and crush DFS competitions out of the gate.

 All that said, please do suggest improvements to both slides and code!